Shawn-Nichol/AndroidKotlinGuide/Test/7)Mockito.md

 ```

 ## Spying
-Lets you call the methods of real object, while also tracking every interaction, just as you would do with a mock.
+Using a spy is similar to using a mock, but on real instances.
+You'll be able to stub a method and verify if a method was called just like a mock, but also be able to call the real methods of the instance.
 When setting up spies, you need to use `doReturn/whenever/method` to stub a method.

 ## Mock-makerinlline extension
 Allows Mockito mock finals classes methods.